Non-residential / Commercial Properties

 Commercial Stormwater Solutions Partnership Program

-For property owners who improve the on-site management of stormwater by installing some form of runoff control practice or reduce the amount of impervious surface, the County established a project reimbursement fund that will help offset the one-time cost of installation.
-CLICK HERE for details of the Non-residential Reimbursement Program and NEW UPDATED 2020 RATES.
+Non-residential and commercial property owners who improve the on-site management of stormwater by installing approved runoff control practices or reduce the amount of impervious surfaces are eligible for a project reimbursement to help offset the one-time cost of installation, as well as a credit toward their Watershed Restoration Fee.

 Hardship Fee Adjustment